 - Only 24% of primary care practitioners are notified of an emergency department admission

-Working with some of the nation’s leading provider, payer, and governmental organisations, we have seen too many cases where this investment has fallen far short of expectations.
+Working with some of the nation’s leading provider, payer, and governmental organizations, we have seen too many cases where this investment has fallen far short of expectations.
 Most of these failed or underperforming population health management initiatives are doomed from their earliest stages for two critical reasons:

-- These organisations fail to embrace proven best practices at each stage of the initiative, from initial data acquisition and architecture all the way to actually effecting change at the point of care and in the back office.
+- These organizations fail to embrace proven best practices at each stage of the initiative, from initial data acquisition and architecture all the way to actually effecting change at the point of care and in the back office.